-The Defendants and Manuel Echeverría are agents or officers of LIF-USEP with knowledge that can be imputed to LIF-USEP.
+The Subsequent Transferee Defendants and Manuel Echeverría are agents or officers of LIF-USEP with knowledge that can be imputed to LIF-USEP.
 (Am.
-Compl. ¶¶ 262-63); (id. ¶ 136) ("UBS SA was, by law, responsible for both the safekeeping and the supervision of the fund's assets."); (see also id. ¶ 98) (showing a chart of directors and other officers of LIF-USEP and the Defendants).
+Compl. ¶¶ 262-63); (id. ¶ 263) ("M&B, Reliance, and UBS were LIF-USEP's agents, and their conduct and willful blindness to BLMIS's fraud is imputed to LIF-USEP."); (see also id. ¶ 98) (showing a chart of directors and other officers of LIF-USEP and the Defendants).
+Defendant, along with the UBS Defendants and M&B, "were intertwined with respect to LIF and LIF-USEP, working closely together in creating and servicing LIF-USEP and expanding its BLMIS investment."
+(Id. ¶ 257); (see also Id. ¶ 257) ("At all times, M&B, Reliance, and UBS dominated and controlled LIF-USEP.
+LIFUSEP never had any employees or office space, but rather listed a UBS address as its own and stocked its board with UBS employees.
+M&B, Reliance, and UBS operated the fund as a common enterprise, of which they were the constituent parts.").
 Their knowledge of BLMIS' fraud can be imputed to the feeder funds.